 Start your day off right with Healthy Oatmeal Muffins!
-Gluten free, refined sugar free, and dairy free these protein packed healthy muffins are moist, delicious and tastes just like a baked bowl of oats!
+Gluten free, vegan and refined sugar free, these protein packed healthy muffins are moist and delicious.

-They’re gluten free, dairy free, sweetened with maple syrup, and laced with the warm flavor of cinnamon.
-Try healthy carrot cake baked oatmeal, next!
+Healthy oat muffins are gluten free, dairy free, vegan, egg-free, sweetened with maple syrup, and laced with the warm flavor of cinnamon.

-Made with both rolled oats and oat flour, these muffins are kept nice and moist thanks to the addition of mashed bananas.
-These are the perfect high fiber, protein-packed, portable way to start your day!
+Made with both rolled oats and oat flour, these healthy muffins are kept nice and moist thanks to the addition of mashed bananas.
+They are the perfect high fiber, protein-packed, portable breakfast or snack.

 Ingredients for Healthy Oatmeal Muffins

-- Milk: Keeping it dairy free, I like to use almond milk.
-You can use whichever milk you prefer!
+- Milk: To keep oatmeal muffins healthy and dairy-free, I like to use almond milk.
+You can use any milk.

-- Sweetener: Maple syrup and honey have different flavors but both add a delicious sweetness, pair well with bananas and cinnamon, and deliver nutritional benefits.
+- Liquid sweetener: Maple syrup and honey have different flavors but both add a delicious sweetness, pair well with bananas and cinnamon, and deliver nutritional benefits.

-- Oil: Any oil will work as an added fat to maintain moisture and texture.
+- Oil: Any light oil like avocado oil, grapeseed oil or light olive oil will work as an added fat to maintain moisture and texture.

 - Baking staples: Vanilla extract, baking powder, baking soda, salt.